 Two people may be earning 30K and have the same number of responsibilities or expenses.
 Person A may be able to save about 20% or 30% of what they earn while person B may struggle to save any percentage.

-In this case, it might be that person A developed a savings culture since they were young which has now become a habit that’s hard to break.
+In this case, it might be that person A developed a savings culture when they were young which has now become a habit that’s hard to break.
 Therefore, come rain, come shine, they always pay themselves first by saving.

 While person B, who has the same responsibilities as person A may be used to spending all the money they make.
 This is why person B struggles to even put aside any amount because the habit hasn’t been developed yet.